tomminux/nginx-workshop-udf-blueprint/docs/hackazon-kic-cis-use-case.md

-# Hackazon - NGINX Kubernetes Ingress Controller and F5 BIG-IP Container Ingress Services
+# Hackazon - NGINX KIC, F5 BIG-IP CIS and NGINX App Protect

 ## Description
 With this use case we are going to explore the deployment of a web application in a Kubernetes cluster.
 Hachazon has two micro-services: